create3000/x_ite/docs/_posts/tutorials/building-a-x3d-world.md

 ## Placing nodes

-Every node has a »containerField« attribute with a default value, which is different for each node.
+Every node has a »containerField« attribute with a default value, which is different for each node type.
 You can change the value if needed.

 ```xml
 <Collision>